 Cheri Jo Bates arrived back at her vehicle, placed her library books on the passenger seat, rolled both windows because it was stuffy, then placed the keys in the ignition to start the vehicle.
 Her Volkswagen turned over a few times and the two men (or possibly one man and a woman) approached, both known to Cheri Jo Bates, offering their help.
 At some point Cheri Jo, or one of the good Samaritans opened the passenger door (through the open window) kneeled and spoke to Cheri Jo, partially closing it after their conversation.
 The second pretended to look at the engine.
 When the vehicle failed to start, one person offered to accompany Cheri Jo Bates to their car to go for help, or offered to escort her to a payphone.
 The other stayed behind to keep an eye on her car, which is why she had no worries about leaving the windows down and keys in the ignition.
 She grabs her purse and woven straw bag, slings it over her shoulder and heads off toward the alleyway.

-The detectives stated that after the murder "drops of dried blood leading from the body to Terracina Drive indicated that the murderer had walked back to the street following the slaying" - back to their accomplice, back to their car, or possibly both?
+The detectives stated that after the murder "drops of dried blood leading from the body to Terracina Drive indicated that the murderer had walked back to the street following the slaying".
+This likely indicated that the murderer walked back to their accomplice, back to their car, or possibly both?
 During the reenactment two weeks later, students recalled a 1947-1952 Studebaker with "light-colored oxidized paint" parked just south of Terracina Drive at 7:00 pm on the night of the murder, that failed to show.
 Was this our killer/s vehicle parked just out of sight from Terracina Drive?

 Two important questions remain.
 Where had Cheri Jo Bates gone after leaving the library just prior to 6:30 pm.
 If she had gone to a friend's house nearby, why didn't this person come forward to police?
 Were they afraid of being implicated in the crime?